 - Outstanding Instructor

 Winners of the Regions outstanding citation awards are moved up to Eastern Division to be entered in the running for outstanding citations at the division level.
 Winners at the division level are moved forward to compete at the National level where winning becomes prestigious.
 Individuals who perform above and beyond the call of duty can be nominated through a national process of recognition known as the Merit Stars.
-Chapter 10 of the NSP’s policies and procedures describes how the nominations should be prepared.
+Chapter 10 of the NSP’s policies and procedures describe how the nominations should be prepared.
 The following is a brief description of the Merit Stars:

 - PURPLE STAR: Given to the leader of the effort that saves a life through emergency care.
 This would be given to the patroller who was in charge of the rescue.

-- BLUE STAR: Given to those who assist the individual who receives the Purple star.
+- BLUE STAR: Given to those who assist the individual who receives the Purple Star.

 - YELLOW STAR: Given to those who commit an outstanding act or service to the NSP.
 It can also be given for lesser assistance on the team that merited Purple/Blue stars.